Javier Bardem: 2012–present: Established career

-In September 2024, during the reception of his 2023 Donostia Award for career achievement at the 72nd San Sebastián International Film Festival, answering a question about his availability to Spanish filmmakers other than his friend Fernando León, Bardem announced that he had been cast to star alongside Victoria Luengo in Rodrigo Sorogoyen's The Beloved, due to begin filming in January 2025 in Fuerteventura.
-That same month, he starred as Jose Menendez, the father of Lyle and Erik Menendez, in Netflix's Monsters: The Lyle and Erik Menendez Story, which earned him nominations for the Golden Globe Award for Best Supporting Actor – Series, Miniseries or Television Film, the Screen Actors Guild Award for Best Actor - Miniseries or Television Movie and the Primetime Emmy Award for Outstanding Supporting Actor in a Limited or Anthology Series or Movie.
-In advance of the 2025 Cannes Film Market, Bardem was reported to have been cast in Florian Zeller's psychological thriller Bunker alongside Penélope Cruz.
+In September 2024, during the reception of his 2023 Donostia Award for career achievement at the 72nd San Sebastián International Film Festival, answering a question about his availability to Spanish filmmakers other than his friend de Aranoa, Bardem announced that he had been cast to star alongside Victoria Luengo in Rodrigo Sorogoyen's The Beloved, due to begin filming in January 2025 in Fuerteventura.
+The film premiered at the 2026 Cannes Film Festival.
+Peter Bradshaw from The Guardian assessed that, in The Beloved, Bardem gives "his scariest performance since No Country for Old Men", as a "coercive and controlling" movie director.
+In 2024, he starred as José Menendez, the father of Lyle and Erik Menendez, in Netflix's Monsters: The Lyle and Erik Menendez Story, which earned him nominations for Primetime Emmy Award, Golden Globe Award, and Screen Actors Guild Award in the Best Supporting Actor category.
+In advance of the 2025 Cannes Film Market, Bardem was reported to have been cast in Florian Zeller's psychological thriller Bunker alongside his wife Cruz.
+Bardem portrayed Max Cady in the Apple TV series Cape Fear, opposite Amy Adams and Patrick Wilson.

+Bardem will make his stage debut on 5 November 2026 at Espacio Zafra Teatro in Madrid in the play Chéjov, Chéjov, directed and adapted by Bardem's acting coach Juan Carlos Corazza from short stories by Anton Chekhov.

+In 2026, Bardem joined the voice cast of the upcoming animated film The Turning Door.

+Activism and political stances

+Bardem has outspokenly defended the convenience for taking positions in the public sphere, stating that "neutrality is all very well for Switzerland", "but [for] life [it] is something else entirely", upholding "that your values should not harm you or hurt others, but rather bring people together, build bridges and help to speak out against what you consider to be unfair".